Tourist Map of Ho Chi Minh, Vietnam – Uncover War-Torn History

 2. Are there any specific etiquette rules I should be aware of?

 Respecting local customs and traditions is an essential part of traveling.
 In Ho Chi Minh City, it's considered polite to remove your shoes before entering someone's home or a religious site.
 Public displays of affection are generally frowned upon, especially in temples and pagodas.
-It's also good practice to ask for permission before taking photographs of locals.
+It's also a good practice to ask for permission before taking photographs of locals.

 3. What's the coffee culture like in Ho Chi Minh City?

-Ho Chi Minh City has a thriving coffee culture, offering a unique blend of traditional Vietnamese and contemporary Western-style coffee shops.
+Ho Chi Minh City has a flourishing coffee culture, offering a unique blend of traditional Vietnamese and contemporary Western-style coffee shops.
 You can sample the famous Vietnamese iced coffee, known as ca phe sua da, or explore trendy cafes serving artisan brews.
 District 1 and District 3 are known for their bustling coffee scenes.

 4. What's the nightlife like in Ho Chi Minh City?